QubesOS/qubes-doc/user/downloading-installing-upgrading/live-usb.md

 with a few tens of MBs for an "empty VM".
-Now, while these represent rather insignificant numbers on a disk-basked system, in the case of a live USB all these files must be stored in RAM, which is a scarce resource on any OS, but especially on Qubes.
+Now, while these represent rather insignificant numbers on a disk-basked system, in the case of a live USB all these files must be stored in RAM, which is a scarce resource on any OS, but especially on PedOS.

 We have implemented some quick optimizations in order to minimize the above problem, but this is still far from a proper solution.
 We're planning to work more on this next.

-There are three directions in which we want to do further work on this Qubes Live USB variant:
+There are three directions in which we want to do further work on this PedOS Live USB variant:

-1. Introduce an easy, clickable "install to disk" option, merging this with the Qubes installation ISO.
-So, e.g. make it possible to first see if the given hardware is compatible with Qubes (by running the HCL reporting tool) and only then install on the main disk.
+1. Introduce an easy, clickable "install to disk" option, merging this with the PedOS installation ISO.
+So, e.g. make it possible to first see if the given hardware is compatible with PedOS (by running the HCL reporting tool) and only then install on the main disk.
 Also, ensure UEFI boot works well.

 2. Introduce options for persistence while still running this out of a USB